RedRelay/ForgeCreeperHeal-Legacy/README.md

-This mod is unmaintened, I currently look to create a new for Sponge.
+This mod is unmaintained

-Have a look here : https://github.com/RedRelay/SpongeCreeperHeal !
+Have a look here for newer versions : https://github.com/Lothrazar/CreeperHeal

-Sponge is more adapted to this projet, and maintenance cost is lower.
-I earn some experiences in developement in the last year, even if I am more a Node.js and Salesforce e-commerce developper right now.
-I will take all my new skill, to made a largely better structured and cleaner code for Sponge.
-Stay tuned ;)

-# Forge Creeper Heal (100K Downloads)
+# Forge Creeper Heal

 An open source mod for Minecraft Forge to auto-heal world after an explosion inspired by the famous bukkit pluggin [CreeperHeal](http://dev.bukkit.org/server-mods/creeperheal-nitnelave/) from [Nitnelave](https://github.com/nitnelave).